mulesoft/mule-assembly-verifier-plugin/README.md

 This plugin solves above problems, often in a much friendlier way, and on top of that adds the following:

 * In case a validation failure is detected, the plugin reports:
-  * *Missing* entries from the distribution
+  * **Missing** entries from the distribution
-  * *Unexpected* entries which we didn't intend to package
+  * **Unexpected** entries which we didn't intend to package
-  * *Duplicate* entries - whenever a file has been included multiple times in the archive (typically due to the _assembly.xml_ configuration errors
+  * **Duplicate** entries - whenever a file has been included multiple times in the archive (typically due to the _assembly.xml_ configuration errors)
 * Usability features
   * Current project's version is inferred and can be used in a validation template (see below)
   * Maven 3-style snapshots are handled transparently (those pesky ones with the datestamp in the name instead of SNAPSHOT)

+## How Stable is it?

+The plugin has been developed for a Mule project and has been used by its builds for several years now.
+If it's good enough for a project with ~100 modules, chances are it's good enough for your case, too :) Recent version had major improvements and is no longer tied to Mule - the validation became generic.
+The Mule name is the (beloved) legacy in the name and nothing else.

 ## Ok, I Saw the Light, "Show Me the Codes"!

+### Add plugin to the build

-Add a snippet like the one below to your pom's *build/plugins* section:
+Add a snippet like the one below to your pom's *build/plugins* section (typically the same module where your assembly is created):

 ```xml
         <plugin>